DoctorLogicProduct/dltest/_pages/products/social-reputation/social-reputation.md

       alt: "DoctorLogic Social Reputation"
   headline: "Reputation Management Made Simple"
   text: "Online reputation can make or break your medical practice – and your marketing efforts.
 Control the narrative.
 Our Reputation Management tool helps you acquire more reviews from patients then organize and instantly display those reviews from around the web."
-  btn:
+  text-link:
-  - btn-label: See How It Works
+  - text-link-label: See How It Works
-    btn-link: #
+    text-link-link: #
   img: "/img/products/social-reputation/hero-img.svg"
   alt: "DoctorLogic Social Reputation"
 - component: image-group